A Behind-the-Scenes Look at Poughkeepsie’s Cough Drop History

 The brand languished over the next few decades, a victim of poor corporate management and increased competition.
 In 2009, with the product essentially off the shelves of all major retail outlets, annual revenues were down to less than one million dollars.

 In 2010, though, New York-based private equity firm York Capital Management bought the assets of F&F, including the Smith Brothers brand, for about $10 million.
-They teamed with minority partner Steven Silk, who has a long and Clio Award-winning history of reviving tired brands like Lea & Perrins, Hebrew National, Armour Hot Dogs, and Jell-O. As the CEO of the new Smith Brothers company, Silk has been hard at work modernizing the production facilities and retooling the Smith Brothers products and image.
+They teamed with minority partner Steven Silk, who has a long and Clio Award-winning history of reviving tired brands like Lea & Perrins, Hebrew National, Armour Hot Dogs, and Jell-O. As the CEO of the new Smith Brothers company, Silk worked to modernize the production facilities and retool the Smith Brothers products and image.

 “I never knew the Smith Brothers brand was dormant,” he says of learning about the company in 2011.
 “I thought it was in Walgreens that day.
 There were still many references to the brand in pop culture: I saw it in Boardwalk Empire, in an Adam Sandler movie.
 It still had high brand awareness, even though it had been off the shelf for 20 years.”

-He has expanded and, he says, improved the product line.
+He expanded and, he says, improved the product line.
 He built a new Web site and ordered new packaging.
-And he has been slowly reintroducing the product in the Chicago market.
-What he hasn’t done is mess with the signature image: two bearded brothers from Poughkeepsie.
+And he slowly reintroduced the product in the Chicago market.
+Yet he never messed with the signature image: two bearded brothers from Poughkeepsie.
 Promotions featuring scruffy Chicago Blackhawks hockey players during the 2013 playoffs “caused quite a scene,” he says.
-This association with the NHL will extend nationally this year, with players in several cities bearding up for the pitch, including Henrik Lundqvist of the New York Rangers, Zdeno Chára of the Boston Bruins, and the Blackhawks defenseman Duncan Keith.
-And Silk has inked distribution deals with national chains like Walgreens, Target, Kmart, and CVS, and large regional chains like Shop Rite and Wegman’s.
+This association with the NHL will extended nationally that year, with players in several cities bearding up for the pitch, including Henrik Lundqvist of the New York Rangers, Zdeno Chára of the Boston Bruins, and the Blackhawks defenseman Duncan Keith.
+And Silk inked distribution deals with national chains like Walgreens, Target, Kmart, and CVS, and large regional chains like Shop Rite and Wegman’s.

-Cough drops represent a $688 million product category, a category Silk calls “personality-less.
+In 2014, cough drops represented a $688 million product category, a category Silk calls “personality-less.
 I don’t know who Mr. and Mrs. Halls are.
 Ricola is some guy in Switzerland blowing a horn.
 We are introducing [the Smith Brothers] as living beings.
 They were the innovators.
 They made the first cough drops and built the first cough drop factory.
 And here we are, 160-something years later.
 We can build a lot of recognition from them.”